pchicociv/inventory-example/README.md

     - The OWIN web server is instantiated
     - A POST request is sent to the server with the item (so it exists later)
     - A DayFinished event is raised
-    - A connection to RabbitMQ message broker with a subscription to the ItemExpired event is stablished
+    - A connection to RabbitMQ message broker with a subscription to the ItemExpired event is established
     - A notification should be received of type ItemExpired containing information about the expired item.
 Label should match the label of the item added previously